-To quantify birds movements around the feeders, we took advantage of the line-arrangement of the feeders that greatly restricted birds activity to two directions.
+To quantify bird movements around the feeders, we took advantage of the line-arrangement of the feeders that greatly restricted birds activity within two axis.
 That simplified further analyses, as operating in two-dimensional space we could establish Cartesian coordinates of a bird position for each video frame using the software Tracker version 5.1.5 (physlets.org/tracker).
-Of that we calculated distances between each two bird’s positions using Pythagoras theorem.
+Based on those coordinates we calculated distances between each two bird’s positions using Pythagoras theorem.

 Parameters.
 We calculated foraging efficiency as the ratio of the total duration of foraging (sum of the duration of all feeding intervals) to the total duration of the foraging visit.
-To characterize individual differences in foraging (i.e. foraging strategies) we measured three behavioural features that have been linked to intrisic individual characteristics in other species and have been shown to affect foraging: exploration, risk-avoidance and arousal (Couchoux & Cresswell, 2012; Herborn et al., 2014; Quinn et al., 2012b; Réale et al., 2007; Smith & Blumstein, 2008).
-As a proxy for exploration we utilized total number of feeders visited during the foraging visit, divided by the total foraging duration.
-As a proxy for risk-avoidance we used latency to approach the feeder, as defined above (time from a to b on Fig. 1).
+To characterize individual differences in foraging (i.e. foraging strategies) we measured three behavioural features that have been linked to intrisic individual characteristics in other species and shown to affect foraging: exploration, risk-avoidance and arousal (Couchoux & Cresswell, 2012; Herborn et al., 2014; Quinn et al., 2012b; Réale et al., 2007; Smith & Blumstein, 2008).
+As a proxy for exploration we utilized the number of feeders visited.
+This estimated as as a rate (divided by the total duration of the visit) as visits to new feeders are likely to be a function of time spend at the feeders.
+As a proxy for risk-avoidance we used latency to start to forage, as defined above (time from a to b on Fig. 1).
 For both parameters, the higher the value, the stronger was the exhibited behaviour.
 As arousal we considered the coefficient of variance in spatial distances covered by an individual during the whole foraging visit, divided by the number of visited feeders.
-The higher value of the standardized coefficient was related to the higher arousal.
-All behavioural features used to characterize foraging strategies were measured during the low risk treatment.
+Therefore, it represents the mean distance covered while visiting a feeder.
+Higher distances were related to the higher arousal.